The wedding guide: how to pull off your outfit (1/4)

 Recently my father asked me to find him a suit for my brother's wedding, suggesting something sober, "like black for example".

 Being the unworthy son that I am, I ignored his remark about black.
-Without a frown.
+Without batting an eyelid.

-3. Black doesn't go with anything, only with black, gray or white
+3. Black doesn't go with anything, except black, gray or white

 4. A tired black fabric looks cheap